itsdarklikehell/showet/README.md

 - [ ] Sgi IRIX Stuff...
 - [ ] Sharp Stuff...
 - [ ] Sony (PSX/PS2/PS3/PSP) Stuff... (see duckstation_libretro.info and ppsppp_libretro.)
-- [ ] Specrtavideo Stuff...
+- [ ] Spectravideo Stuff...
       See bluemsx_libretro.info
 - [ ] Steam intergration
-      (for the option of using the steam version of retroach and its cores...)
+      (for the option of using the steam version of retroarch and its cores...)
       (for setting up/using proton...)
 - [ ] Thomson Stuff...
       MO/TO